NiveSJ/G4_JPA_Assignment/ReadMe.md

 ### The Assignment:

-To Create a Spring Boot+ Mysql Recipe app:
+To Create a Spring Boot+ Mysql Recipe app.
+Below mentioned concepts are used:

  - JPA
  - Entity
  - Spring Boot
 - Dependency Injection•Entity Relationships
 - SpringData and Spring Data Test
+- JPQL for Custom @Query
 - CRUD functionality with SpringData
 - Read from database with help of SpringData framework or queries.
 - MySQL database•H2 database in testing environment.•Test with database.